satg01/Road-Accident/README.md

 # Insights drive from the accident analysis
-Here's a revised version of the text for your post:

 📌 Urban areas have a higher number of accident cases compared to rural areas.